The Gardman Bee and Bug House gives insects a home and safe place to stay and is specifically useful during the winter months.

 - Middle chamber provides a haven for a variety of insects such as ladybirds

-- Bottom 2 chambers encourage solitary bees to nest in the tubes
+- Bottom two chambers encourage solitary bees to nest in the tubes

 - Where to Site